yorgomoubayed/m2-epidemiological-modelling/README.md

 This repository contains essential scripts for running SIRC model simulations as well as supplementary scripts to run SIR model simulations:

 * sirc.py: provides a python implementation of the SIRC model's ODEs.
-* sirc.R: provides an R implementation of the SIRC model's ODEs.
+* sirc.R (1): provides an R implementation of the SIRC model's ODEs.
-* sir.py: provides a python implementation of the SIR model's ODEs.
+* sir.py (2): provides a python implementation of the SIR model's ODEs.
 * sirsirc.yml: a conda environment provided to setup and install the required libraries to run python simulations for SIR and SIRC models.

 # Before running simulations